Carrie Underwood Reveals Just How Much Her 4-Year-Old Son Isaiah Has Grown

 She then followed up the tweet – which has already received more than 15,000 likes in just 18 hours – by replying to a fan that it’s just one of a few choice words the little guy has had for her recently.

-“We went through the ‘actually’ phase a while back ago as well!” the “Love Wins” singer said with a crying laughing emoji.
+“We went through the ‘actually’ phase a while back ago as well!” the “Love Wins” singer said, with a crying laughing emoji.

-Another social media user then told Carrie – who The Inquisitr reported recently shared an inspiring photo of her post-baby body – that they would’ve “been slapped if I was a four year old speaking to my parents like that” to which she replied by admitting that he wasn’t giving her an attitude, just showing off his new word skills.
+Another social media user then told Carrie — who The Inquisitr reported recently shared an inspiring photo of her post-baby body — that they would’ve “been slapped if I was a four year old speaking to my parents like that,” to which she replied by admitting that he wasn’t giving her an attitude, just showing off his new word skills.

 “Ha ha.
 It wasn’t an attitude thing…he just threw it into a normal conversation,” Underwood tweeted.

-But while her firstborn may not have been giving her attitude, Carrie’s husband Mike Fisher did reveal this week that the 4-year-old isn’t averse to just a little bit of mischief.
+But while her firstborn may not have been giving her attitude, Carrie’s husband, Mike Fisher, did reveal this week that the 4-year-old isn’t averse to just a little bit of mischief.

-Fisher – who’s a retired NHL player – posted the most adorable photo to Instagram Stories on March 25 that showed the big brother asleep under a table after trying to do a little eaves dropping as he snuck out of bed past his bedtime.
+Fisher – who’s a retired NHL player – posted the most adorable photo to Instagram Stories on March 25 that showed the big brother asleep under a table after trying to do a little eavesdropping as he snuck out of bed past his bedtime.

 The adorable picture showed Isaiah all cuddled up in his PJs while Underwood’s husband told his followers, “When you sneak out of bed to spy and fall asleep” with a crying laughing emoji.